pebencze/fullstack-lab/react/REACT_README.md

 ## JSX
-~: A JSX element is a combination of _JavaScript code_ and _HTML tags_ that describes what you’d like to display. e.g.:
+~: A JSX element is a combination of _JavaScript code_ and _HTML tags_ that describes what you’d like to display.
+- under the hood, JSX elements are turned into elements by calling createElement e.g.:
 ```javascript
 <button className="square">X</button>